Understanding the Requirements for Fire Sprinklers in Residential Buildings

 What Are Sprinkler Systems?

 Fire sprinklers are an active form of fire protection.
 These systems incorporate a water supply, durable pipes, sprinkler heads, backflow preventers, fire pumps, control valves and monitoring gauges, drains, and water flow alarms.
-When the sprinkler is activated, these components work together to facilitate the efficient flow of pressurized water throughout the system.
+When a sprinkler activates, these components work together to facilitate the efficient flow of pressurized water throughout the system.

 Legal Requirements for Sprinklers in Residential Buildings